umberd/eBot-install-script/README.md

 # ebot-install-script
 Ebot-CSGO install Script

 Please use it on debian 8.
-Others versions will come later
+Others versions will come later.

 You can find Ebot-CSGO here: https://github.com/deStrO/eBot-CSGO